ALANVF/Star-lang-specification/syntax/literals.md

 Labels start with a lowercase letter or an underscore.

+Single quotes are allowed after the first character.

 Label syntax may be reversed as `:something` in the case of `something: something` in a method call.

+A label may be a keyword, in which case it can only passed around as `:keyword` (a punned label)
+- This only applies to keywords that appear inside method bodies, `is`, and `has`.
+Anything else is fair game (even `class`!).
+- `this`, `:true`, and `:false` are stupid edge-cases, please don't use them.

 ### Tag
 A tag literal: